MrAminiDev/NetOptix/README.md

 10. Change server port automatically
 11. Blocking Iranian ISPs separately
 12. Install and configure fail2ban automatically to increase ssh security
+13. Block and unBlock All SpeedTest website
-13. Other features coming soon...
+14. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server